View Current

 3. email updates

-(18) The University Policy Register and Compliance Register System (CRS) are available to all University Representatives, students and visitors via the UNE website.
+(18) The University Policy Register and Compliance Register System (CRS) are available to all UNE Representatives, students and visitors via the UNE website.

 (19) Changes to legal and other requirements are communicated via publication on the CRS as well as email and news bulletins addressed to staff and/or members of the University WHS consultation network.
 Safety Hub may also be used for this purpose.